mdolab/MACH-Aero/machAeroTutorials/intro.rst

 Throughout the tutorial, we will refer to the location of your developing tutorial as ``my_tutorial``, so if you chose a different name make sure to adjust your commands accordingly.

 Before continuing with the tutorial, make sure that the MDOLab framework is already installed on your machine.
-If you set up your machine using an MDOLab iso, then the required packages should already be installed.
+If you set up your machine using an MDOLab Docker image, then the required packages should already be installed.
 If not, follow the instructions for installing the MDOLab framework from :ref:`scratch <installFromScratch>`.

 This tutorial requires the following software.